 RainCity Promotions—RainCity is local to Seattle and has an extensive product catalog from which to choose.

-4Imprint – 4impirnt is a lovely company that has been in the swag and promotional product game a while.
+4Imprint—This company has been in the swag and promotional product game for a long time.
 We love working with them.

-Paid time off is a great reward option for today’s overstimulated employees who often work from the moment they wake up to the minute they fall asleep with email and other app capabilities in the palm of their hands.
-The constant availability of technology makes it hard for people to power down, which is why vacation time in the form of reward is a wonderful incentive to treat themselves and hit the snooze button.
+Paid time off is a great reward option for today’s overstimulated employees who are often working from the moment they wake up to the minute they fall asleep.
+Technology makes it hard for people to disconnect and power down, which makes vacation time a great way to treat employees and incentivize them to hit the snooze button.

 Team Lunch and Happy Hour